kammitama5/kammitama5.github.io/_posts/2017-5-20-Saturday-May-20th.md

 - These block light.
 I really like this design.
 I thought it was a radial solar array at first.
 Welp.
   I asked about polarizers, and they said polarization is expensive.
 Oh, I also learned about Captron, which is like Mylar, but is the material used for the starshades.
+It's more expensive than Mylar and harder to get your hands on commercially.

 ![jpl_013](/images/jpl_013.png)